awslabs/amazon-ec2-instance-qualifier/README.md

 Completed!
 ```

 A unique ID is assigned to each test run and the bucket and stack names also contain the ID.
-From the results, we know that all instances ran the whole test suite successfully, but only m4.xlarge succeeded to meet the target utilization requirement.
+From the results, we know that all instances ran the whole test suite successfully, but only m4.xlarge succeeded to operate below both cpu and memory thresholds.